Patrick Johnstone

-Patrick David Johnstone is a Canadian politician and geoscientist, who is the current mayor of New Westminster, British Columbia.
-Prior to becoming mayor, he served two terms as a city councillor on the New Westminster City Council.
+Patrick David Johnstone is a Canadian politician and geoscientist who has served as the mayor of New Westminster, British Columbia, since 2022.
+Prior to becoming mayor, he served two terms as a city councillor on the New Westminster City Council from 2014 to 2022.
 He has been a member of Community First New West, a social democratic municipal political party, since 2022.

 Aside from his work in local government, Johnstone also runs his blog, Ask Pat, where he writes about city council proceedings from his perspective and responds to online questions submitted by members of the public.
 On occasion, Johnstone will also set up an Ask Pat booth at local gatherings where he answers questions and speaks with members of the public.

 Early life and education

 Patrick Johnstone is from the Kootenays region of British Columbia, where he was born and lived during his youth.
 He attended Simon Fraser University and completed a bachelor of science degree in geography in 1997, and a master of science degree in earth science in 2006.

 According to his blog, Johnstone first arrived in New Westminster during the 1980s, and decided to live there permanently in the early 2000s.

 Prior to entering politics, Johnstone worked as a project scientist for SNC-Lavalin from 2005 to 2009, and became the environmental coordinator for the City of Richmond in 2009.
 Jonhstone also got involved in his neighbourhood's Brow of the Hill Residents’ Association, the Royal City Curling Club, and began writing his blog.
 He was named New Westminster's Citizen of the Year in 2013 by the New Westminster Chamber of Commerce for his contributions to the city of New Westminster.